paragbaxi/qualysguard_was_export_csv/README.md

 Description
 ===========

-Script is intended to run via cron job to pip out CSV file that is being watched by Archer.
+Script is intended to run via cron job to pip out CSV file that is being watched by a GRC tool.

 The CSV contains the data points in the following order: